-Habitat: Open to deeply shaded, usually moist areas in the mountains at moderate to mid-elevations.
+Habitat: Open to deeply shaded, usually moist areas in the mountains at middle elevations.

 Conservation Status: Not of concern

 Trailing perennial with freely-rooting, slender, pubescent and retrorsely-prickly stems up to 2 m. long.